atty303/konaste-linux/README.md

 - `konaste infinitas profile <name> --command <command>`: Creates or updates a profile with the specified name and command.
 - `konaste infinitas profile <name> --delete`: Deletes the specified profile.
+- `konaste infinitas profile <name> --default`: Sets the specified profile as the default profile.

 ### `konaste <game> associate`